Smart Phones and Laptop turns into Super Gadgets: Future project by SU

 SU has grabbed this project after basic research by online presentation among 15 top scientists of DAE.

 “The ultra-high technology sensors will change the world of gadgets in the future.
 These sensors will change the speed and accuracy of all electronic gadgets.
-It will increase computer speed by 1,000 times while it may enhance mobile technology by 10,000 times,” said by Nikesh Shah, professor, and the project investigator.
+It will increase computer speed by 1,000 times while it may enhance mobile technology by 10,000 times,” said Nikesh Shah, professor, and project investigator.

 He explained this three-year-long project and said that currently, they will use higher memory and strong processors to increase the speed and efficiency of electronic devices.

 “By doing this, the device also consumes more electricity and you need to often recharge the devices.
 Our project is to make electromagnetic particles using very thin – micro 100 nanometer films.
-Using these multi-device sensors can be developed to increase the speed of electronic gadgets,” he said, added that this will also help to save power consumption of the gadgets.
+Using these multi-device sensors can be developed to increase the speed of electronic gadgets,” he said, adding that this will also help to save power consumption of the gadgets.